Retail

 Learn More

-This major group includes retail dealers selling new and used automobiles, boats, recreational vehicles, utility trailers, and motorcycles including mopeds; those selling new automobile parts and accessories; and gasoline service stations.
-Automobile repair shops maintained by establishments engaged in the sale of new automobiles are also included.
+This major group includes retail dealers selling new and used automobiles, boats, recreational vehicles, utility trailers, and motorcycles, including mopeds.
+It also includes businesses selling new automobile parts and accessories, as well as gasoline service stations.
+Automobile repair shops operated by establishments that sell new automobiles are also included.

 Apparel Retail Stores